mcarambula/react-native-flashcards/README.md

 #### Quiz

 On this view the user would be able to go through all the cards in the deck selected.
 The card question will be displayed with an option to view the answer (flipping the card).
-Also a correct button and incorrect button will be display allowing the user to register if he was able or not to answer the question correctly.
+It will also show a correct button and an incorrect button that will allow the user to register if he was able to answer the question correctly or not.

 After the user completes the quiz, the score will be displayed.